OttoDIY/OttoDIYApp/SETUP_WINDOWS.md

 In a nutshell, these are the steps:
   * Install react native pre-requisites for Windows
   * Run HelloWorld React Native app on an Android device
-  * Run Code & Robots app on an Android device
+  * Run Otto app on an Android device

 ## Install react native pre-requisites